rbrower28/wdd230/README.md

 This is my course work for the class WDD230 at Brigham Young University - Idaho.

-All of the class work, including the assignments for each week, are published through Github Pages.
+All class work, including each week's assignments, are published with Github Pages.

 The link to my course work homepage is https://rbrower28.github.io/wdd230/